 On November 13, 2017, NACCHO hosted a Congressional briefing "Tackling the Opioid Epidemic and its Hidden Casualties: Local Health Departments on the Frontlines" with cosponsors National Association of Counties and U.S. Conference of Mayors, with panelists that represented a range of local stakeholders in the fight against opioid use and abuse.

-Please contact email@example.com for questions about opioids or the local response to the opioid epidemic.
+For further questions about the local response to the opioid epidemic, please contact us at email@example.com